Military and International History BA

 » More about Employability

-A minimum of five GCSEs are required, including GCSE English grade C or grade 4.
+A minimum of five GCSEs are required, including GCSE English Language grade C or grade 4.
 GCSE Mathematics is also normally required.

 Please check our Admissions pages for more information on other factors we use to assess applicants within our grade range as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.